FreeClimbAPI/nodejs-sdk/docs/source/api/availableNumbers.rst

 getList(filters)
 ^^^^^^^^^^^^^^^^^^

-    Retrieve the list of available phone numbers for purchase.`
+    Retrieve a list of available phone numbers for purchase.

     :[filters]: {object} Optional properties to filter the list.